Infosys shareholders approve appointment of Salil Parekh as CEO, MD

-(Eds: Repeating overnight story, correcting year in 2nd para) New Delhi, Feb 23 (PTI) Infosys shareholders have approved the appointment of Salil S Parekh as chief executive officer and managing director of the company, the company has said in a regulatory filing.
+New Delhi, Feb 22 (PTI) Infosys shareholders have approved the appointment of Salil S Parekh as chief executive officer and managing director of the company, the company said in a regulatory filing.

 Infosys had issued notice for seeking shareholders nod for both these appointments.